Jorge Polanco Preview, Player Props: Twins vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.97).
+- The Guardians' 4.00 team ERA ranks 10th among all league pitching staffs.

-- Guardians pitchers combine to allow the eighth-fewest home runs in baseball (152 total, 1.1 per game).
+- Guardians pitchers combine to give up the fifth-fewest home runs in baseball (153 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.